joemewes/DruDockCli/docs/index.md

 ### System Requirements

-Currently DrupalDocker is aimed at web development using MAC OSX:
+Currently DruDock is aimed at web development using MAC OSX:
   - Docker for Mac
   - Intel Core processor
   - 4+ GB RAM